AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 Stage 2: Foundational, specialized AI

 At this stage, companies implement the technological foundation that’s essential to later-stage evolution.
-It’s also where meaningful ROI is seen for the first time.
-Those static, inflexible rules are replaced by ML-driven forecasting, which adapts in real-time, learns from incoming data, and improves how it deals with challenges after each cycle.
+It’s where ROI is seen for the first time.
+Those static, inflexible rules are replaced by ML-driven forecasting, which adapts in real-time, learns from incoming data, and improves how it deals with complexity after each cycle.

-Here, technology provides insight but also prompts action.
-The planner still spearheads decision-making, but the system tells them the best move to make.
+Here, technology doesn’t just provide insight but recommends action.
+While the planner still owns decision-making, the system advises them on the best move to make.

 Real results from leading organizations